Why bring your boat to the Show?

 J D Boat Services or

 then you need to arrange attendance at the show through them.
-They are the biggest exhibitors at the show, they will make arrangements
+They are the biggest exhibitors at the show and they will make arrangements

 for any signage, negotiate share sales with prospective new owners and take a deposit when the sale is agreed.

-The Boat Share Shows are now open to self-managed boats, and they will be welcome at the Autumn Show.
+The Boat Share Shows are now open to self-managed boats, and they will be most welcome at Braunston.
 Just

 email email@example.com to let us know you want to come.